Indianapolis 500 traditions: Starting command

 The call for the engines to start has been traditionally made by stating "Gentlemen, start your engines!"
-When female drivers have competed, the call has been amended to "Lady and gentlemen..." or "Ladies and gentlemen, start your engines."
-In 2017, 2018 and 2020, the command was recited as "Drivers, start your engines."
-In 2019 it returned to "Lady and gentlemen..."
-The starting command is customarily recited by a ranking member of the Indianapolis Motor Speedway board of directors, who also is a member of the Hulman-George family.
+When female drivers have competed, the call has been amended to "Lady and gentlemen..." or "Ladies and gentlemen, start your engines".
+In 2017, 2018 and 2020, the command was recited as "Drivers, start your engines".
+In 2019 it returned to "Lady and gentlemen..".
 Unlike other races, the starting command was not recited by the grand marshal.
+The starting command is customarily recited by a ranking member of the Indianapolis Motor Speedway board of directors.
+From 1955 to 2019, the starting command was recited by a member of the Hulman-George family.
+Since 2020, the starting command was recited by Roger Penske.

 The exact origin of the phrase is unclear, and there have been several conflicting accounts of who was the first to recite it, and what the exact wording of it was.
 Prior to World War II, it was commonplace for an aerial bomb to signal the start of the engines.
 Seth Kline was the official starter of the "500" in 1925–1926 & 1934–1953.
 Kline is thought to have made an informal "Gentlemen, start your motors!" command as early as 1948 to accompany the bomb.
 The first documented case was in 1950, and that was recited by prolific public address announcer John Francis "Irish" Horan.
 Kline was again reported as saying it in 1951, (though some report it was Horan) Either Kline or Horan said it again in 1952.
 It was around that time the command was changed from "...motors!" to "...engines!"
 The participants and officials alike, preferred the more technical term "engines" to describe their machines.
-Sid Collins stated that chief steward Harlan Fengler explained to him "there are no motors in the race, just engines."
+Sid Collins stated that chief steward Harlan Fengler explained to him, "There are no motors in the race, just engines."

 Wilbur Shaw, president of the Speedway in 1946–1954, was once believed to be the person who coined the phrase, and it was erroneously claimed in his autobiography that he recited it in all the post-World War II years until his death.
 Speedway historian Donald Davidson, however, believes Shaw only recited it twice, in 1953 and 1954.

 After Shaw's death, Tony Hulman started reciting the command, and made it popular and famous.
 The normally soft-spoken and shy Hulman had a proud and vociferous version of the command annually.
 Hulman would rehearse the line, perfecting it for show, and was even known to work with radio broadcaster Luke Walton to draft cue cards to know when to stress certain words and syllables.
 After Hulman's death in 1977, his widow Mary F. Hulman took over the honor, followed by their daughter Mari George.